 Becca Klassy's the name.
 Don't forget it.
-I meandered to Forest Grove all the way from Portland, I just can't get myself out of the Northwest.
-I am a sophomore at this here Pacific University and majoring in Psychology with a minor in Outdoor Leadership.
+I meandered to Forest Grove all the way from Portland, I just can't seem to get myself out of the Pacific Northwest.
+I am a junior at this here Pacific University and majoring in Psychology with a minor in Outdoor Leadership.
 As for working at Outback, it's alright.
 Actually it's pretty FANTASTIC.
 I love rock climbing, it's a big passion of mine that I have recently discovered, but I really love anything that gets me outside, such as hiking, canoeing, and horseback riding.
 If you haven't gotten the chance to yet, be sure to get yourself on an Outback trip!
 No matter what activity you're doing, being outdoors will do wonders for your mind and body.

 Hello all!
 My name is Autsen and I'm super excited for Outback this year.
 I'm an Oregon native, born and raised in Portland, and have long been captivated by the natural beauty of the Pacific Northwest.
 I came to Pacific University last fall pursuing a degree in philosophy and quickly found myself caught up in the school's outdoor program.
 Now I hope to find a career that allows me to spend time in the wilderness, as well as share my passion for outdoor adventure with others.
 Activities that allow me to spend time on, in, or anywhere near the water are particularly dear to me (especially kayaking), but I enjoy pretty much anything that lets me get off campus and into the back country.
 I wish you a summer full of adventure, and look forward to meeting you all in the fall!